cafeduke/learn/Docker/L03_DevWorkFlow/ReadMe.md

 1. npm run start
     - Starts a dev server (For DEVELOPMENT only)
     - Note this brings up a URL using which the app can be accessed.
+By default, the node app starts at port 3000.

 2. npm run test --- Runs tests
 ```bash